 The Betta Splendens is also known as a fighter or fighting fish.
-These fish are popular among aquarist and hobbyist due to their bright and varieties color with different shapes of the tale, personality, and low maintenance cost.
+These fish are popular among aquarists and hobbyists due to their bright and varieties colors with different shapes of the tale, personality, and low maintenance cost.
 One of the interesting facts about betta fish is that there more than 70 species of betta fish around the world.

 The most popular and attractive types of betta fish are:

 - Half Moon Betta

 - Crown Tail Betta

 - Plakat Betta

 These fish are often seen swimming solo in a single container, ornamental vases or tank in both office and home.
 But there is a question!
 Can Betta live alone in an aquarium or in a small bowl?
 Do they enjoy staying alone?